Eladiia/whisper-online-video-transcriber/README.md

 ## Features

 - **Support for YouTube and Non-YouTube Videos**: Automatically detects YouTube URLs and downloads the audio for transcription.
 For non-YouTube URLs, it directly downloads the video using `yt-dlp`.
-- **Customizable Settings**: Users can choose the Whisper model size, transcription language, and VAD filter settings.
+- **Customizable Settings**: Can choose the Whisper model size, transcription language, and VAD filter settings.
-- **Flexible Output Directory**: Users can specify their preferred output directory for storing transcriptions.

 ## Requirements